BKWLD/decoy/README.md

 ### Slugs

-Slugs are auto created from columns returned by `Bkwld\Decoy\Model\Base::titleAttributes()`.
+Slugs are auto created from returned by `Bkwld\Decoy\Model\Base::getAdminTitleAttribute()`.
 Your model should have a validation rule like:

-	'slug' => 'alpha_dash|unique:services

-Decoy will automatically add ignore for the current id when submittng an UPDATE request.

-##### Slugs unique across multiple columns

-If the slug is unique across multiple models, you should do a couple things.
-Specify a multi column unqiue index in the schema like:

-	$table->unique(['slug', 'category_id']);

-In this example, this table has a one-to-many parent table called `categories`.
-Specify a rule in the model like:

-	'slug' => 'alpha_dash|unique_with:services,category_id;slug',
+	'slug' => 'alpha_dash'

-That uses the BKWLD library packages `unique_with` validator.
-Lastly, you'll need to pass the id to `Input` on submit by adding this to your Decoy view (this is HAML):

-	!= Former::hidden('category_id', $parent_id)
+As long as there is a validation rule with a key of `slug`, Decoy will use cviebrock/eloquent-sluggable to create a slug using rules defined in the base model.

 ### Permissions